mej504/new-portfolio/README.md

 [ ] Harden responsiveness of work page

+[ ] Fix issue where skill cards can restart animation (only once) when a user scrolls up and back down mid-animation

+	▶ However, if the animation is complete, this doesn't happen

 [ ] Resolve issue where background video doesn't swap on portrait -> landscape

 	▶ Failing to do so creates mostly-empty background